mattias-p/linky/README.md

 Copyright 2017 Mattias Päivärinta

 Licensed under the [Apache License, Version 2.0] (the "License");
-you may not use any files in this distribution except in compliance with the License.
+you may not use any of the files in this distribution except in compliance with the License.
 You may obtain a copy of the License at

 <http://www.apache.org/licenses/LICENSE-2.0>